 As technology advances, we can always go back to the film and re-digitize the images to whatever the “new cutting edge” image format is.
 Just take a minute to think about the advances we have seen in the last 50 years alone.
-I am not just talking about storage technology becoming obsolete like floppy disks and CDs have, but even the way we consume digital content.
+I am not just talking about storage technology becoming obsolete as floppy disks and CDs have, but even the way we consume digital content.
 The changes are exponential from decade to decade.
-The iPhone in my pocket has more computing power than the $16M Cray 2 super computer had in 1985.
+The iPhone in my pocket has more computing power than the $16M Cray 2 supercomputer had in 1985.
 Where will digital technology be 50 years from now?
 We are not “chasing” the highest quality digital image that technology can provide today…because it WILL become obsolete.
 When it comes to our digital product, we strive to strike the perfect balance between value, volume, and quality.
 None of these factors can become more important than the other when considering digitization.
-We will always be improving our online platform, but will be doing so in the most pragmatic cost effective manner as possible.
+We will always be improving our online platform but will be doing so in the most pragmatic cost-effective manner possible.

 And for links to other U.S. online historical newspapers available to search for free online, check out the Newspaper Research Links page.